How to Use Music to Meditate

 Instrumental and Ambient Music

-Meditation and classical music can help you reduce cerebral blood flow, leading to noticeable improved relaxation and calm.
-You can also listen to music with Tibetan singing bowls, gongs and crystal bowls in your meditation or sound therapy practice, as these instruments can reduce anxiety and promote deep relaxation.
+Meditation and classical music can help you reduce cerebral blood flow, leading to noticeably improved relaxation and calm.
+You can also listen to music with Tibetan singing bowls, gongs, and crystal bowls in your meditation or sound therapy practice, as these instruments can reduce anxiety and promote deep relaxation.
 Their sustained vibrational tones help you create a calm and focused meditation environment.

 Nature Sounds and Soundscapes